 Different Variations of Morley Wah Pedals

 Morley Wah pedals come in many variations.
-They provide unique features and effects, so guitarists can get their desired sound.
+They provide special features and effects, so guitarists can get their desired sound.
 Let’s look at a few of them:

 The Morley Classic Wah is popular among old-schoolers.
 The Morley Power Wah has an adjustable boost for extra intensity.
 The Bad Horsie Wah comes with contour and level controls.